-The overall accuracy of the astigmatism correction was calculated using a vector analysis according to Alpins.
-Alpins method uses 3 astigmatism parameters: preoperative astigmatism, target astigmatism and achieved astigmatism.
+The overall accuracy of the astigmatism correction was calculated using a vector analysis according to Alpins.15 Alpins method uses 3 astigmatism parameters: preoperative astigmatism, target astigmatism and achieved astigmatism.
 In patients with a toric pseudophakic IOL, the postoperative refractive astigmatism was compared with the preoperative keratometric astigmatism from optical biometry.
-In patients with a toric pIOL, the postoperative refractive astigmatism was compared with the preoperative refractive astigmatism.
-Target astigmatism was zero, because emmetropia was the goal in all patients.
+In patients with a toric pIOL, the postoperative refractive astigmatism was compared with the preoperative astigmatism.
+Target astigmatism was compared with the preoperative refractive astigmatism was compared with the preoperative refractive astigmatism.